Home » Course » Entree » Mushroom Bourguignon

 Serving Suggestions

-Mushroom bourguignon is typically served over a pasta, grain, or vegetable.
+Mushroom bourguignon is typically served over pasta, a grain, or vegetables.
 Here are a few of my favorite options:

 Now, grab your ingredients and make this delicious vegan mushroom stew!